Has the ‘Trump slump’ done British homebuyers a favour?

 Well, thanks to Trump, it is about to get cheaper.

-Charlie Bean, the Bank of England’s former deputy governor, is just the latest to call on his old employer to respond to the chaos – which has knocked trillions of pounds off global stock markets – by cutting UK interest rates harder and faster.
-Thanks to the “crazy situation” in the US, he said they should be cut “to at least 4 per cent” next month, to reduce the cost of borrowing.
+Charlie Bean, the Bank of England’s former deputy governor, is just the latest to call on his old employer to respond to the chaos – which has knocked trillions of pounds off global stock markets, before Trump’s climbdown sent prices soaring again – by cutting UK interest rates harder and faster.
+Thanks to the “crazy situation” in the US, he said they should be cut “to at least 4 per cent” next month to reduce the cost of borrowing.

-Calling for “at least” a half-point cut at the Bank’s may meeting in a newspaper interview, Bean pointed to what happened in November 2008 when the markets predicted a quarter, or maybe a half-point cut, in the midst of the financial crisis, only for rate-setters to go big by lopping 1.5 percentage points off its base rate.
+Calling for “at least” a half-point cut at the Bank’s May meeting in a newspaper interview, Bean pointed to what happened in November 2008 when the markets predicted a quarter, or maybe a half-point cut, amid the financial crisis, only for rate-setters to go big by lopping 1.5 percentage points off its base rate.

-Ugly as it looks, the current economic situation is not as bad as it was then.
-The markets have been lurching up and down like the latest super-ride at one of Disney’s theme park, but there are no banks going cap in hand to taxpayers.
-At least not yet.
+As ugly as it looks, the current economic situation is not as bad as it was then.
+The markets have been lurching up and down like the latest super-ride at one of Disney’s theme parks, but there are no banks going cap in hand to taxpayers.
+At least, not yet.

 The City has nonetheless started to price in at least one extra rate cut this year, with the interest rate swaps market moving lower.
 That matters to potential house-purchasers because it is the swaps market that governs the price of fixed-rate mortgage deals.
 The view that rates will fall faster – and remain lower for longer – has made it cheaper for lenders to buy money, holding out the prospect of better deals.